sheepspirit/SOUL/docs/soul-node.md

 # SOUL Node — Architecture & Functionality

+> Authored by Sergei Kokurin (sheepspirit), 2025
+> This document describes the local daemon that powers the SOUL Network from within the user's system.

 ## Purpose

 The **SOUL Node** is the local daemon that powers the entire SOUL ecosystem from within the user’s machine.